 Game Designers, your next strategy is to uncover the characteristics of a good game.
 Identify the circumstances/constraints around creating a math game.
-The second step in the Engineering Design Process is: INVESTIGATE makes a good game?
+The second step in the Engineering Design Process is: INVESTIGATE Based on Mini-Challenge #1, what do you think... • makes a good game?